Morwenn/cpp-gray/_posts/2016-05-22-the-cpp-gray-c++-library.markdown

 ### Example

 What's a library introduction without a small example?
-The following snippet showcases some things that are dable directly in the Gray code domain with `gray_code`:
+The following snippet showcases some things that are doable directly in the Gray code domain with `gray_code`:

 {% highlight cpp %}